agongi/study/mongodb/crud/README.md

 ### Retryable Write

-Retryable writes allow MongoDB drivers to automatically retry certain write operations `a single time` in driver level
+Retryable writes allow MongoDB drivers to automatically retry certain write operations `a single time` in driver level regardless of whether retryWrites option is set to **false.**

-#### WriteConcern

-0 is not retryable
+> Operations in transactions are not individually retryable but `whole are` on it.

 #### Multi-Document

-The [transaction commit and abort operations](https://docs.mongodb.com/manual/core/transactions-in-applications/#transactions-retry) are retryable write operation `a single time` regardless of whether retryWrites option is set to **false.**

-> Operations in transactions are not individually retryable but whole are on it.

 | Methods     | Descriptions      |
 | ----------- | ----------------- |